Every year brings new trends and buzzwords. One of the “buzziest” these days is a concept I think everyone can (or at least should) rally around:

 Our extra-virgin olive oils are made with organic, California-grown olives that are cold pressed without heat or harsh chemical solvents.
 The fruits, peppers, and herbs used in the flavored oils come from sustainable farms.

-Our organic marinara sauce is produced in a green LEED facility with all organically-produced ingredients, and I even had it tested to make sure it was pesticide-free and passed California Prop65!
-Our raw honey is sourced from a family-owned business in Connecticut that uses extreme care when handling the precious bees and their honey.
-Supporting healthy environments for bees (and responsible beekeepers) is a big part of sustainable food production and helps prevent the collapse of the bee population.
+Our organic marinara sauce is produced in a green LEED facility with all organically-produced ingredients, and I even had a batch tested to make sure it was pesticide-free and passed California Prop65!

 We’ve made a commitment to sustainable packaging as well.
-Our oils and sauces come in glass bottles—never plastic.
+Our oils, spices, vinegars and sauces come in glass bottles or jars —never plastic.
 Glass requires less energy to manufacture, and it is made from totally natural substances.
 Glass can also be recycled endlessly, while plastic loses its integrity after several rounds of recycling.
 Just as important, glass does not leach any chemicals into food the way plastic is known to.

 Of course, glass presents a “fun” challenge when it comes to shipping.
 Rather than using plastic bubble wrap or foam peanuts, we have committed to packaging products in responsibly sourced, sustainable, biodegradable, or recyclable packaging.
 We’re not perfect (yet), but we have made great strides to be as eco-friendly as possible.